alaa1355/reading/201/class02.md

+**HTML, CSS, &amp; JavaScript: A Tutorial**

+An overview:

+- **HTML ** provides the _basic structure_ of sites, which is enhanced and modified by other technologies like CSS and JavaScript.
+- **CSS**  is used to control _presentation, formatting, and layout_.
+- **JavaScript**  is used to control the _behavior_ of different elements.

+Now, let&#39;s go over each one individually to help you understand the roles each plays on a website and then we&#39;ll cover how they fit together.
+Let&#39;s start with good ol&#39; HTML.

+HTML

+HTML is at the core of every web page, regardless the complexity of a site or number of technologies involved.
+It&#39;s an essential skill for any web professional.
+It&#39;s the starting point for anyone learning how to create content for the web.
+And, luckily for us, it&#39;s surprisingly easy to learn.

 # html book (40-60)
 ## HTML pages are text documents.
 ## HTML uses tags to give the information they surround special meaning.